Bengals ride big first half to shocking win over Steelers - WHIZ News

 The Steelers rallied within 17-10 in the second half before Finley ran untouched around the left side for a 23-yard touchdown with 11:21 left in the game to push the lead back to 14.

-Pittsburgh scored again on a plunge by Bennie Snell after getting a pass-interference call in the end zone on fourth-and-4 from the Cincinnati 12.
+Pittsburgh scored again on a plunge by Benny Snell after getting a pass-interference call in the end zone on fourth-and-4 from the Cincinnati 12.

 The Steelers got the ball back with 2:17 left in the game at their own 24 but four incomplete passes by Ben Roethlisberger all but finished it.
 Austin Seibert kicked a 33-yard field goal with 12 seconds left for the final margin.